Supporting Students with Emotional and Behavioral Disorders

 Of students with disabilities, students with emotional and behavioral disorders (SWEBD) “have the highest risk for negative school outcomes of any disability category” (383).
 The very nature of these students’ emotional and behavioral challenges may be perceived by their peers as reasons to bully.
-And as victims of bullying, SWEBD may face additional challenges that stem from peer harassment: impaired learning, memory, focus, organization, and problem solving (384).
+And as victims of bullying, SWEBD may face additional challenges that arise, in part, from peer harassment: impaired learning, memory, focus, organization, and problem solving (384).

 “Approximately 20% of adolescents have a diagnosable mental health disorder, but 70% of these youth are left untreated” (385).